 New vehicles all have the technology to do this.
-Most of the programs, like Progressive's Snapshot device, are opt-in.
-The question for us as drivers is how are they going to use the information.
+Most of the programs, like Progressive's Snapshot, are opt-in.
+The question for us as drivers is how are they going to use the information?
 Even from a marketing standpoint, insurance companies understand that people want certain information to be private.

 Is there an easy way for consumers to compare rates?

-The positive thing for consumers is there are more ways to buy insurance than ever before.
-Savvy shoppers go online and arm themselves with information, then they compare rates.
-However you’re buying insurance, be sure your expectations are very high.
+The positive thing for consumers is the arrival of more ways to buy insurance than ever before.
+Savvy shoppers can go online and arm themselves with information, then compare rates.

 It is important to shop around.
 Get at least three quotes, but don't just shop for price.
 Ask about their claims process, make sure that you are able to buy the kind of insurance you need, and consider a company that has a good rating.

-This consumer advocacy group lobbies and does public education on issues including auto insurance, health, food safety and product safety.
+Consumer Federation of America: This consumer advocacy group lobbies and provides public education on issues including auto insurance, health, food safety and product safety.